evolix1/TMST/README.md

 <br/>

-This second example groups extraction within an identified scope.
+This second example groups capture within an identified scope.

 One main thing to know, __parent/child relationship in the template is not direct__.
 Between `card` and `card-title` in the source DOM to parse, there can be 0 to &infin; intermediate level.